crflanigan/IronPath/README.md

 pnpm dev
 ```

-Client and server both run with hot reloading.
+Runs client and server with hot reload.

 ### Build